-If a student is pursuing a general studies degree (Bachelor of General Studies) and a minor, the student may complete PHIL 330 or a specific ethics course related to the minor.
+If a student is pursuing the Bachelor of General Studies and a minor, the student may complete PHIL 330 or a specific ethics course related to the minor.
 Below is a list of specific ethics courses and the minors (with general studies degree only) with which they may be utilized.

-CJAD 345: Bachelor of General Studies with a minor in Criminal Justice Administration
+CJAD 345: Bachelor of General Studies with a minor in

+Criminal Justice Administration